 In 1931, the Samuels brothers welcomed another attorney to their offices, Tevis Jacobs, who brought to the firm a love of contemporary art.
 In July 1932, Jacob Samuels passed away, but working with Oscar Samuels, Jacobs built a strong reputation throughout the San Francisco community, and in 1947, the firm became known as Samuels & Jacobs.

 The first attorney to join Samuels & Jacobs after World War II was Robert “Bud” Sills, an army veteran, who came to the firm in 1946.
-Sills’ notable clients included Barret & Hilp builders, best known for constructing the Golden Gate Bridge, and Gerson Baker, a pioneer in the real estate industry.
+Sills’ notable clients included Barret & Hilp builders, best known for constructing the Golden Gate Bridge, and Gerson Bakar, a pioneer in the real estate industry.
 In 1955, the firm became known as Samuels, Jacobs & Sills.

 Sixty-five years after Jacob Samuels began his practice, lawyer Bill Coblentz arrived, and thus began a new era for the small firm.
 A leader in the firm and in the community, Coblentz set a tone for individual and firm-wide excellence, commitment to top-tier client and community service, and a deep regard for people.
 Coblentz came to the firm in 1954-55 after serving nearly a year with Edmund G. “Pat” Brown in the California Attorney General’s office.